santanu1122/quarx/README.md

 ## How to use Quarx

-1. Consult the manual built directly into Quarx
+1. Complete the install by visiting the quarx directory and then add /setup/install
+2. Then consult the manual for further direction

 ## More Info
 For more information please contact mattlantz at gmail dot com